 It also gives new landholders a network to talk to other local landowners with similar interests on environmental issues along with issues that are affecting the community.

 Landcare on the Tableland started in the late 1980’s.
-Our current group, Strathbogie Tableland Landcare Group (STLG), was reformed in August 2005 and currently has about 50 member properties.
-It is an incorporated body insured through the VFF Farm Tree and Land Association.
+Our current group, Strathbogie Landcare, was reformed in August 2005 and currently has about 50 member properties.
+It is an incorporated body through membership of Landcare Victoria Inc.

-STLG activities include revegetation, weed and rabbit control, field days, walks, meetings, guest speakers etc.
+SL activities include revegetation, weed and rabbit control, field days, walks, meetings and guest speakers.

 President: Bertram Lobert 5790 8606, 0409 433 276

 Secretary: Sean Mathews 5790 5166 0400 019 607

 Treasurer: Julian Trescowthick 5790 8608